Arlene Wohlgemuth

-Wohlgemuth served in the Seventy-fourth through Seventy-eighth Texas Legislatures.
+Wohlgemuth served in the 74th Texas Legislature through 78th Texas Legislatures.
 In 1997, she became involved in what was called the "Memorial Day Massacre."
 She raised a point of order that killed fifty-two proposed bills by preventing them from coming up for a vote before the end of the legislative session.
 Wohlgemuth was angry that opposition legislators had used a similar procedure the week before to prevent a vote on a proposal supported by Wohlgemuth to require parental notification if a minor procures an abortion.